Domowenokk/domowenokk/README.md

-### Frontend developer.Layout designer.UI/UX Designer 👋
+### Frontend developer.
+Layout designer.
+UI/UX Designer 👋

 <!--
 **Domowenokk/domowenokk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.